steve-davey/discogsCSV/README.md

 DiscogsCSV is intended to do the following:

-Take as input a .csv file, the first column of which contains valid discogs release IDs
+1) Take as input a .csv file, the first column of which contains valid discogs release IDs
+2) Look these release IDs up on discogs API https://api.discogs.com/
-Return as output the same .csv file, with data for the following columns included:
+3) Return as output a new .csv file, with discogs release data for various columns appended to the release IDs:

 - release_id
 - artist